 Dr. Kuldeep Kumar Tyagi had completed his B.V.Sc & A.H. in the year 2006 from Guru Angad Dev Veterinary and Animal Sciences University, Ludhiana, Punjab India.
 He got admission in a master program in the subject of Animal Genetics and Breeding at Indian Veterinary Research Institute, Bareilly, Uttar Pradesh, India after securing 6th rank in All India ICAR-JRF examination.
 He had completed his Masters in the year 2008 and carried out research on competent fibroblast cells used in somatic cell nuclear transfer.
 He qualified CSIR Net in his first attempt during the final semester of masters program itself.
-He got selected as Assistant Professor in the year 2009 at College of Veterinary Science & A.H. at Navsari Agricultural University, Navsari, Gujarat, India.
+He got selected as Assistant

+Professor in the year 2009 at College of Veterinary Science & A.H. at Navsari Agricultural University, Navsari, Gujarat, India.
 He enriched his practical knowledge and expertise in the subject of Animal Breeding while disbursing his duties as Scheme Incharge at Livestock Research Station of the same university for 9 years.
 During the same tenure he also accumulated practical expertise on various aspects of field level breeding programs while heading "All India Coordinated Research Project on Goat Improvement - Surti Field Unit" as Principal Investigator.
 He completed his Ph.D. in the year 2016 from the same university as an inservice candidate.
 He had worked on gene expression studies on mammary epithelial cells of buffaloes during his Ph.D. degree program.
+He had been selected as Associate Professor in the department of Animal Genetics & Breeding, College of Veterinary and Animal Science, Sardar Vallbhbhai, Patel University of Agriculture & Technology, Meerut, Uttar Pradesh, India in the year 2018.
+Since then he has been heading the same department as Officer-Incharge.
 He had handled 5 externally funded and 27 institutionally funded research projects.
 He had coguided two masters students.
-He has in his credit 60 research papers, 14 research recommendations and 4 success stories.
+He has in his credit 60 research papers, 14 research recommendations, 2 lecture notes and 4 success stories.
 He is a member of 4 professional societies and attended 21 conferences/ symposiums/ workshops.
-He has remained on a panel of experts for framing question papers for various Universities and National Testing Agency.
+He has remained on a panel of experts for framing question papers for various Universities and National level examination bodies.
 He is hosting a google site for online teaching https://sites.google.com/view/learnagb and can be reached at drtyagivet@gmail.com for initiating a conversation.